 I post every Southwest sale, which you can see via the link below (also linked from the main menu above under Flying Southwest):

-In the post, I always share my assessment if it’s a “good” one or not 😉 AND offer a list what I see as the best fares.
+In the post, I always share my assessment if it’s a “good” one or not 😉 AND offer a list of the best fares I see.

 2. Know What IS or ISN’T a Good Price to Destinations

-So that you too know what is a good price or points for any given route, keep an eye on the flights and destinations that you are interested in — either the ones you fly regularly or a trip you’d like to take coming up.
+So that you too know what is a good cash or points price for any given route, keep an eye on the flights and destinations that you are interested in — either the ones you fly regularly or a trip you’d like to take coming up.

 3. It’s Advertised on TV